zype/zype.github.io/platform_docs/creating_an_app.md

 <hr id="3">

-## Publishing an iPhone App with Zype
+## Publishing an iPhone app with Zype

-Before we start, lets look at what the end result of what your iPhone App will look like!
+Before we start, lets look at what the end result of what your iPhone app will look like!

 ![iphone preview]({{site.url}}assets/iphone/mockup.png)

-To configure your iPhone App using the Zype Platform, navigate to the Video Apps page and click on the iPhone logo.
+To configure your iPhone app using the Zype Platform, navigate to the Video Apps page and click on the iPhone logo.

 ![select iphone]({{site.url}}assets/iphone/apps_screen.png)

-Next, fill in the App Details.
+Next, fill in the app details.
 This includes the title, the version number, and the store icon.
 The store icon will be the icon that users click to on your iPhone screen to enter your app.

 ![app details]({{site.url}}assets/iphone/app_details_screen.png)

-Then, fill out the Channel Information.
+Then, fill out the channel information.
 The banner image is what appears at the top of your home screen.
 The larger banner is for higher quality displays.
-Check out the mock up of an iPhone App below to see where the banner gets displayed in the home screen.
+Check out the mock up of an iPhone app below to see where the banner gets displayed in the home screen.

 ![channel screen]({{site.url}}assets/iphone/channel_screen.png)